Order of Inca Mardi Gras parade in Mobile

 Last time Order of Inca paraded in downtown Mobile, in 2020, more than 50,000 people thronged the streets to cheer and catch throws.
 Like all other parades in Mobile, the COVID-19 pandemic shut down 2021 celebrations.

 WKRG News 5 will be live for the parade.
-We will also update this story after the parade with more video, photos and news updates.
+We will also update this story after the parade with more videos, photos and news updates.

 You can find the full parade schedule for Mobile and across the Gulf Coast here.
 On our Mardi Gras 2022 page, you can find more information about parking, King Cakes, Mardi Gras balls, and more to help you celebrate the carnival season.

-Note: UPDATE (2/18 6:55): The Order of Inca organization has completed its 2022 Mardi Gras parade.